mahmood-asadi/ai-vision-block/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Go to the block editor and add the "AI Vision Block" to your post or page.
 4. Enter a prompt and click "Generate Image" to get an AI-generated image.

+== External services ==

+This plugin connects to an API to generate AI-based images.
+The service is used to process the user's prompt and return a generated image to be displayed in the WordPress post or page.

+It sends the user's prompt, along with the width and height parameters for image resolution, every time the user generates an image.

+This service is provided by "Pollinations AI":
+- Terms of use & Privacy policy: https://pollinations.ai/terms

 == Frequently Asked Questions ==